-- International students may take up to one course or up to three units online each semester.
-If you are considering taking an online class, we strongly suggest that you discuss this with the Designated School Official prior to registration.
+- Yes, international students may enroll in units online each semester permitted they take at least 9 in-person units.
+If you are considering taking an online class, we strongly suggest that you discuss this with the ISP Counselor prior to registration.

 You may work on campus for up to 20 hours per week.
-During the vacation periods you may work full-time (any amount over 20 hours per week).
+During the vacation periods you may work full-time or any amount over 20 hours per week.

-An F-1 student may be authorized to work off-campus on a part-time basis after having been in F-1 status for one full academic year provided that the student is in good academic standing as determined by the Designated School Official.
+An F-1 student may be authorized to work off-campus as part of the CPT requirements on a part-time basis after having been in F-1 status for one full academic year provided that the student is in good academic standing as determined by the Designated School Official.

-- United States immigration law requires that all international students on the F-1 visa be enrolled full-time, a minimum of 12 units each Fall and Spring semester.
+- 12 units.
+United States immigration law requires that all international students on the F-1 visa be enrolled full-time, a minimum of 12 units each Fall and Spring semester.

 - An F-1 visa student is a nonimmigrant who is pursuing a "full course of study" to achieve a specific educational or professional objective, at an academic institution in the United States.